Upcoming Retreats

 We — Carlos and Sofia — have spent many years walking alongside Indigenous teachers, receiving guidance that has shaped how we hold space for journeys of this depth.
 This work has emerged through lived experience and relationships rooted in trust.
 It is a calling that has shaped our lives, and one we now open to those who feel the pull to remember the truth already living within their body and soul.

-This retreat is not for everyone.
-It is for those who feel the invitation beyond the mind — those who recognize the call to step into sacred territory, to be guided with integrity, and to enter a process held by living lineages, the land itself, and experienced facilitators devoted to walking this path with care.
+This retreat is for those who feel the invitation beyond the mind — those who recognize the call to step into sacred territory, to be guided with integrity, and to enter a process held by living lineages, the land itself, and experienced facilitators devoted to walking this path with care.

 Upcoming Dates 2026